Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Class_Terminate() subroutine removes both instances (pFLOOR and pTILES) from memory when the ClsTiles Class Module instance is set to Nothing in the user program.

-The Get and Set Property Procedures allow retrieval and assignment of values, from and to the pFLOOR instance respectively, in the ClsTiles Class Object.
+The Get and Set Property Procedures enable retrieving values from, and assigning values to, the pFLOOR instance within the ClsTiles Class Object.

 Public Sub TilesCalc()